Cherise Roberts: 2006–2009: Booty Luv

-Their debut album Boogie 2nite was released 17 September 2007, one week after third single "Don't Mess with My Man" (a cover of a Lucy Pearl song) made the UK Top 20 at Number 11, and the UK Dance Charts at Number 1, taking their number of UK Dance Number 1 singles to three.
-The album features the three hit singles "Boogie 2nite", "Shine" and "Don't Mess with My Man", a new cover as well as five original songs, including the final UK Top 20 hit from the album, "Some Kinda Rush".
+Their debut album Boogie 2nite was released 17 September 2007, one week after third single "Don't Mess with My Man" (a cover of a Lucy Pearl song) made the UK top 20 at number 11, and the UK Dance Chart at number 1, taking their number of UK Dance number 1 singles to three.
+The album features the three hit singles "Boogie 2nite", "Shine" and "Don't Mess with My Man", a new cover as well as five original songs, including the final UK top 20 hit from the album, "Some Kinda Rush".
 The album is co-written by Booty Luv and two co-writers.
-On 24 September 2007, Boogie 2nite entered the UK Albums Chart at a respectable Number 11 and just missed the top twenty the next week, falling to Number 26.
-It was officially certified as Silver by the BPI in late 2008, denoting 70,000+ copies sold.
+On 24 September 2007, Boogie 2nite entered the UK Albums Chart at a respectable number 11 and just missed the top twenty the next week, falling to number 26.
+It was officially certified as silver by the BPI in late 2008, denoting 70,000+ copies sold.

 The fourth single to be released from the album was "Some Kinda Rush", the first original release by the group.
-On the week commencing 28 November 2007, the song had a surge in download sales solely from the album following the song's early promotion, when it entered the UK Top 100 at Number 93, four weeks before its official download release.
-It continued to hold inside the UK Top 100 before becoming Booty Luv's fourth consecutive UK Top 20 hit when it rose to Number 19 following its combined physical and download sales.
-On the week commencing 28 January 2008, the single outlasted "Don't Mess with My Man" in the UK Top 40 despite its lower peak, with "Some Kinda Rush" spending seven weeks on the chart, and "Don't Mess with My Man" spending only four.
-Their debut album Boogie 2nite also experienced a resurgence into the UK Top 100 following the success of "Some Kinda Rush".
-It re-entered the UK Top 100 Albums at Number 96, before climbing as high as 87.
-The album has so far spent four weeks inside the UK Top 100 following the release of "Some Kinda Rush", and eight weeks in total.
-In late 2007 iTunes offered fans the chance to download one of the original songs from the album - "Something To Talk About" free of cost, since it was the "Free Single of the Week".
+On the week commencing 28 November 2007, the song had a surge in download sales solely from the album following the song's early promotion, when it entered the UK top 100 at number 93, four weeks before its official download release.
+It continued to hold inside the UK top 100 before becoming Booty Luv's fourth consecutive UK top 20 hit when it rose to number 19 following its combined physical and download sales.
+On the week commencing 28 January 2008, the single outlasted "Don't Mess with My Man" in the UK top 40 despite its lower peak, with "Some Kinda Rush" spending seven weeks on the chart, and "Don't Mess with My Man" spending only four.
+Their debut album Boogie 2nite also experienced a resurgence into the UK top 100 following the success of "Some Kinda Rush".
+It re-entered the UK top 100 albums chart at number 96, before climbing as high as 87.
+The album has so far spent four weeks inside the UK top 100 following the release of "Some Kinda Rush", and eight weeks in total.
+In late 2007, iTunes offered fans the chance to download one of the original songs from the album - "Something to Talk About" free of cost, since it was the "Free Single of the Week".